TV Vanguarda Taubaté: Technical information

-The station started its digital broadcasts in May 2010, in an experimental phase, on UHF channel 28 (PSIP 47.1).
+The station started its digital broadcasts in May 2010, in an experimental phase, on UHF channel 28 (using virtual channel 47).
 On June 1, alongside TV Vanguarda São José dos Campos, it officially inaugurated its digital broadcasts.
 In 2014, it started broadcasting in high definition.
-On May 7, 2018, the station changed its digital channel, from 47.1 to 3.1.
+On May 7, 2018, the station changed its major virtual channel from 47 to 3.

 Based on the federal decree for the transition of Brazilian TV stations from analog to digital signals, TV Vanguarda Taubaté, as well as the other stations in Taubaté, ceased broadcasting on VHF channel 3 and UHF channel 47 on January 17, 2018, following the official ANATEL schedule.

 Programming

 Currently, all of its local news programs are relayed from the São José dos Campos station, while these bulletins have segments produced from the Taubaté studios with local reporters.
 In addition to generating its own advertising, the station also airs the Vanguarda Serviço bulletin during breaks.
 TV Vanguarda Taubaté fills its overnight slot with local news programs, in order to comply with the 5% minimum law for news programming, pre-empting Sessão Comédia na Madruga on weekdays, do Corujão on Saturdays and Cinemaço on Sundays.
 The slot is filled with editions of Vanguarda News and repeats of other productions, seen only in its coverage area.